Reuse at Cornell

 GetYourGreenBackTompkins.org has compiled this list of programs and recourses in Tompkins County that highlight reuse and other waste reduction efforts.

-The Facilities Services reuse program collects, stores, and redistributes modular office furniture for future use by University Departments.
+Cornell's Used Furniture Inventory program utilizes the Sedgick AIM program to collect, store, and redistribute modular (and other) office furniture for use by University Departments.
 All items are available at no charge; the only associated fee is for delivery.

 Cornell University maintains a surplus chemical recycling program available for Cornell researchers.
 By using (and helping to promote) the surplus chemical recycling program, researchers can save money on chemical purchases and help to minimize chemical waste.
 The chemicals available through the surplus chemical recycling program are in containers that are unopened or in very good condition.
 Chemicals available in the surplus chemical recycling program are FREE of charge!